j-rosas/mdef/docs/seminars/FabAcademy/Weekly tasks__MicroChallenges/Challenge4.md

 This is something to keep in mind for the final show, but maybe it was a way of us not "spoiling" the magic of the event.

+Images

 ![](../images/MC4_01.png)

+Planning the concept with references and visual languages that we wanted to use.

 ![](../images/MC4_02.png)

+Common concepts that we shared.

 ![](../images/MC4_03.PNG)

+Diagram of the controller prototype.

 ![](../images/MC4_04.PNG)

+Quick diagram of the controller, arduino and connections.

 ![](../images/MC4_05.jpeg)

+Some process of the contruction and built of the controllers.
+Including 3d printing, molding and casting biomaterials, prototyping and pcb cutting and soldering.

 ![](../images/MC4_06.jpeg)
 ![](../images/MC4_07.jpeg)
 ![](../images/MC4_08.jpeg)